MANAGEMENT DISCUSSION & ANALYSIS REPORT

 INDUSTRY STRUCTURE AND DEVELOPMENT

 Synthetic Leather Industry in India is mostly in small and medium scale sector and somewhat concentrated in Northern India and Western India.
-It has not been able to achieve its full potential due to tough competition from imported material from China, where there are very large units enjoying benefits of economies of scale and availability of local raw material and labour at very competitive price.
+It has not been able to achieve its full potential due to tough competition from imported material from China, wherethere are very large units enjoying bene ts of economies of scale and availability of local raw material and labour at very competitive price.

 OPPORTUNITIES AND THREATS

-Development of new types of high quality PU resins and coated fabric, particularly breathable ones, presents fresh opportunities in automotive sector and some other sectors, because there is less competition in these fields.
-Obsolescence of technology of coated fabrics poses a threat but through foreign technical expertise, the company is continuously upgrading its technology.
-Most of Synthetic Leather Units in India manufacture only PVC Leather and Jasch Industries Limited is the only significant manufacturer of PU Synthetic Leather.
+Development of new types of high quality PU resins and coated fabric, particularly breathable ones, presents fresh opportunities in automotive sector and some other sectors, because there is less competition in these elds.
+Obsolescence of technology of coated fabrics poses a threat but through in-house R&D and foreign technical expertise, the company is continuously upgrading its technology.
+Most of Synthetic Leather Units in India manufacture only PVC Leather and Jasch Industries Limited is the only signi cant manufacturer of PU Synthetic Leather.
 There are also fresh opportunities in the automative sector.

 FINANCIAL RATIOS

-As required under Regulation 34(3) of Listing Regulations read with para B.1 of Schedule V thereof, changes in financial ratios in the financial year 2023-24, as compared with those of the immediately preceding financial year are given in Note 35(14) to Standalone Financial Statements and the same may kindly be read as a part of this Report.
+As required under Regulation 34(3) of Listing Regulations read with para B.1 of Schedule V thereof, changes in financial ratios in the nancial year 2024-25, as compared with those of the immediately preceding nancial year are given in Note 37(14) to Standalone Financial Statements and the same may kindly be read as a part of this Report.

-During the year under Report, the segment-wise performance of the company had been as follows:
+During the year under Report, the segment wise performance of the company had been as follows: (Unless speci cally stated otherwise, the gures are Rs. lakh) A. PU COATED FABRICS & Allied Products.

 OUTLOOK

 The Company is continuously upgrading its technology and modernizing plant & machinery to maintain competitive edge in the market.
-Towards the end of the year, the Company entered into a royalty-based technical licensing know-how agreement with a foreign Company for production of PU resins and PU Tapes for fastener and seam tape application.
+The Company has entered into a royalty-based technical licensing knowhow agreement with a foreign Company for production of PU resins and PU Tapes for fastener and seam tape application.
 Royalty is based on revenue generated from these products.
 In PVC segment, the Company has engaged experienced professionals as consultants to advise the Company on making better quality products with lower breakdown and rejection.
-This, coupled with development of some new products, had resulted in significant saving in power, fuel and labour cost per unit, giving a measurable boost to Companys profit margins.
 However, the constantly erratic prices of petroleum based raw materials and the mandate of law to use only piped natural gas as fuel (which is nearly three-times costlier than the conventional fuel) in the factories located in the National Capital Region, have significantly eroded Companys profits.
-Despite tough competition in the market, its sales are growing every year and the management hopes that this trend will continue.
+Inspite of the on-going tariff war and hostilities at the border, the management hopes that it will be able to do better in the financial year 2025-26.

 RISKS AND CONCERNS